Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 (IOCs) originating from specific subnets without storing information about, or be able to monitor the DNS queries of an individual user.

-## Psuedonymisation and anonymisation of other correlation data
+## Psuedonymization and anonymization of other correlation data

 TODO: Discuss tracking mechanisms other than IP address (DNS and HTTP cookies, Session resumption, etc.)